Medically reviewed by Shahzadi Devje, Registered Dietitian (RD) & Certified Diabetes Educator (CDE)

 What can I eat during Ramadan to stay full?

-Some foods; including oats, legumes (beans, lentils, chickpeas and peas), okra and eggplant contain soluble fibre.
+Some foods, including oats, legumes (beans, lentils, peas and chickpeas - also kala chana), okra and eggplant, contain soluble fibre.
 When this fibre dissolves in water, it forms a gel.
-This causes food to leave your stomach at a slower rate (remember feeling full for longer?!).
-I would recommend including foods rich in soluble fibre at every meal, especially at Suhoor.
+This causes food to leave your stomach at a slower rate.
+You may consider including foods rich in soluble fibre at every meal, especially at Suhoor.

-To get the most benefit from your Suhoor meal, include foods rich in complex carbohydrates.
-Aside from being an excellent source of fibre; they help to support stable blood sugar levels, prevent excessive hunger and preoccupation with food early in the day.
+Aside from being an excellent source of fibre, they help support stable blood sugar levels after eating and prevent excessive hunger and preoccupation with food early in the day.